onecompiler/tutorials/cpp/introduction/introduction.md

 ## Why C++ is popular?

-* C++'s greatest strength is it's scalability and hence beautiful 3D games are often built in C++.
+* C++'s greatest strength is it's scalability and hence challenging 3D games are often built in C++.
 * C++ is fourth popular language according to [Tiobe Index](https://www.tiobe.com/tiobe-index/)
-* Applications which are critical reliance on speed and resource usage are usually preferred to be built in C++.
+* Applications which are critically reliable on speed and resource usage are usually preferred to be built in C++.
 * Good community support.

 # Installation